etinaude/etinaude/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with my rubicks cube solver
 - ⚡ Fun fact: I have many hobbies and I'm always trying to learn more about new ones.
-- 👨‍💻 I'm currently studying BAdvSci(hons) in computer science at the university of auckland
+- 👨‍💻 I'm currently studying BAdvSci(hons) in computer science at the University of Auckland
+- 🤖 I am also working as a Creative Technologist at Unleash Space

 ![github stats](https://github-readme-stats.vercel.app/api?username=etinaude&show_icons=true&theme=buefy)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=etinaude&layout=compact)](https://github.com/etinaude/github-readme-stats)